ystia/yorc/rest/http_api.md

 ### Execute a custom command <a name="custom-cmd-exec"></a>

 Submit a custom command for a given deployment.
+The custom command should correspond to an operation in an interface defined for a given node in the deployment.
+If the node has several running instances, the command can be applied to all the instances or to a selected subset if the list of instance identifiers is provided in the request body.

 'Content-Type' header should be set to 'application/json'.

 `POST    /deployments/<deployment_id>/custom`

-Request body:
+Request body allowing to execute command on all the node instances:

 ```json
 {